adrianleh/adrianleh.github.io/_pages/about.md

 Other Research Experience
 ======
-* Sep 2020 - Sep 2021: Graduate Research Assistant
+* Sep 2020 - Today: Graduate Student Researcher
-  * University of Chicago, Chicago
+  * University of Chicago
-  * Worked on NSF Grant to build a CUDA backend to a DSL ''[Diderot](http://diderot-language.cs.uchicago.edu/)'' for data visualization and analysis in StandardML under advisement of John Reppy.
+  * Sep 2020 - Sep 2021: Worked on NSF Grant to build a CUDA backend to a DSL ''[Diderot](http://diderot-language.cs.uchicago.edu/)'' for data visualization and analysis in StandardML under advisement of John Reppy.
+  * Since Jan 2022: Part of NSF expedition "EPiQC" to formalize the ZX calculus

+* Oct 2018 - Mar 2019: Research Project
+  * Karsruhe Institute of Technology
+  * Built a compiler for a subset of Java with custom backend and optimization framework

 * Oct 2017 - Mar 2018: Research Project
   * Karsruhe Institute of Technology
-  * Worked on a project to build a bluetooth beacon based indoor navigation system as part of practice in software engineering program at Karlsruhe Insitute of Technology
+  * Prototyped and analyzed BLE beacon based indoor navigation system based on multilateration as part of practice in software engineering program at
+    Karlsruhe Insitute of Technology

 Work experience
 ======